saldanaj27/compass/README.md

 When you create a goal, Compass doesn't just add it to a list.
 It starts a conversation to understand your situation:

 ```
-$ compass new "Land a FAANG job" --category career
+$ compass new "Build an ML portfolio" --category learning

-  Created: Land a FAANG job (ID: 1)
+  Created: Build an ML portfolio (ID: 1)

   Let me ask a few questions to create the right tasks.
 Ready?
 [Y/n]: y